Verified by Psychology Today

 With the right treatment plan, your child can develop the tools to fight her way out of the darkness of depression and into the light of recovery.

-Marcia Morris, M.D., is a psychiatrist at the University of Florida.
+Marcia Morris, M.D., is the author of The Campus Cure: A Parent’s Guide to Mental Health and Wellness for College Students.
+She is a psychiatrist at the University of Florida.